sayand0122/Face-Detection/README.md

 pip install opencv

-This is a mini project on single face detection using python.........
+This is a minor project on single face detection using python.........

 To quit the camera app press 'q'